uvarc/accord/docs/about.md

 ## How do I use it

-ACCORD is entirely web-based, which means that the primary software you need is a good, modern browser such as Chrome, Firefox, Edge or Safari.
-Once you have created a project, you will use the ACCORD Console to create an environment in which to do your work.
+ACCORD is entirely web-based, which means that all you need is a good, modern browser such as Chrome, Firefox, Edge or Safari.
+Once your project has been approved, you will use the ACCORD Console login and select from one of the applications.
+Currently we offer RStudio, JupyterLab, and Theia Python.

-Most ACCORD environments are IDEs (Integrated Development Environment) or interactive code-data platforms in wide use.

 ACCORD offers no SSH, Terminal, FTP, Remote Desktop, or VNC access.